kmati/affront/README.md

 The templating is done using [mustache.js](https://github.com/janl/mustache.js) so whatever you can do in mustache, you can do in Affront.
 For reference on mustache template substitution see the [mustache man page](http://mustache.github.io/mustache.5.html).

+## Controls

+Separate from components there are also controls.
+The main difference between a component and a control is that components are bound to routes while controls are not.
+The idea is that 1 component can contain multiple controls.

+The second difference between components and controls is that components cannot contain other components; however, controls can.
+This means that 1 component can have multiple controls, each of which contains other sub-controls.

+To use the controls you must derive from the ViewComponent or the TemplateViewComponent.
+It is preferable to use controls with a component that derives from TemplateViewComponent.

 # Examples that show how to use Affront

 Go to [https://github.com/kmati/affront-examples](https://github.com/kmati/affront-examples) for the examples.